Yongchao-YANG/Yongchao-YANG.github.io/_pages/home.md

 <!--To this end, we develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
 We want to be able to build the perfect instruments to answer the  scientific questions we deem most important (see [Research](research)).-->

-His recent research aims to develop "physics-guided" machine learning methodology for high-fidelity modeling, identification, and characterization of complex structural and system behaviors.
-In particular, his latest projects focus on developing full-field, high-resolution sensing/imaging methods for detecting subtle structural and material defects through optical and acoustic (ultrasonic) tools, combining approaches from computer vision and machine (deep) learning.
-These commonly involve processing very large-scale images/videos and sensor array "big" data, e.g., millions of pixels from a digital camera where every pixel is considered as a "virtual" sensor.
-His work strives to advance applications for structural health monitoring, non-destructive evaluations, dynamical system identification and control in the broad areas of cyber-physical systems.
+To this end, we develop novel computational sensing tools and "physics-guided" machine learning methodology for high-fidelity modeling, identification, and characterization of complex structural, material, and system behaviors.
+Our work strives to advance applications for structural health monitoring, non-destructive evaluations, dynamical system identification and control in the broad areas of cyber-physical systems.

 <!--We are located at Leiden University, the birthplace of superconductivity and home to Kamerlingh Onnes, Lorentz, Huygens, Einstein, de Sitter, and others (see e.g. [the wall of signatures from Ehrenfest lecturers](https://www.lorentz.leidenuniv.nl/history/colloquium/muur_heel.html)).
 We exchange ideas and work with our neighbors from [Quantum Matter & Optics](http://www.physics.leidenuniv.nl/qo-home), as well as with the colleagues from our [world-class theory section](https://www.lorentz.leidenuniv.nl).-->